-There are 2 main types of Dental Implants used to restore teeth or permanent full arch teeth.
-(There are zygoma implants but that it out of the scope of this blog)
+There are 2 main types of Dental Implants used to restore teeth or permanent full-arch teeth.
+(There are zygoma implants but that is out of the scope of this blog)

-- Traditional or Root Bound- these were the original implants developed in the 1970’s and the type of implants that are most commonly placed.
+- Traditional or Root Bound– these were the original implants developed in the 1970’s and the type of implants that are most commonly placed.
 They are the most successful, most studied, and longest lasting.
 The diameters of the implants are much bigger, sizes range but are typically 3.5mm, 4.3mm, 5.0mm, and 5.5 mm.
 Typically the larger diameter are placed in the posterior regions of the jaws, and the 3.5 and 4.3 are placed in the anterior regions.
-This is 100% of what we place at the Texas Denture Clinic and Implant Center.
+This is 100% of what we place at the Texas Implant & Dental Center of Amarillo.

 - Mini-Dental Implants – these are small diameter implants typically 1.8mm, 2.4mm, or 2.9mm.
 These implants were developed originally as a temporary throw away implant while the Traditional root bound implants are healing.
 This is what we use the mini implants for.
 See the pano below – you can see 2 root bound implants and some mini dental implants.
 Notice the size discrepancy!!!
-At the Texas Denture Clinic and Implant Center we utilize them for 6 months during the Osseo-integration period, and they are removed.
+At the Texas Implant & Dental Center of Amarillo we utilize them for 6 months during the Osseo-integration period, and they are removed.
 There are situations where other Dentists will use these for permanent prosthesis, but that has not been followed or proven treatment solution for a long term approach.

 What are common tooth scenarios that you use implants for?